josh-96/Energy-optimization-supply-exercise/README.md

 The project focuses on comparing the performance of various methods for forecasting energy demand, including:

-Baseline (LSTM Alone): A recurrent neural network trained to predict energy demand.
+Baseline (LSTM Alone): A simple 5-layered recurrent neural network trained to predict energy demand.

 Bayesian-Adjusted LSTM: Combines LSTM predictions with Bayesian methods to better account for uncertainty and calibrate forecasts.